 Living in the 21st century, the rapidly changing society challenges citizens in this current era to develop in a very different way than people in the past.
 In order to position yourself and to live to the fullest, lifelong learning is a capacity that you should own.
 Finnish education is designed for this purpose.
 A step into Finnish schools, you will notice that students are learning for themselves, not for the parents or teachers.
 They are motivated and willing to learn not because they are told to by others or because they need to get a good grade, but because they really want to.
 There is no dead end in the Finnish education system.
 Anyone who has previously studied in a vocational track can always study in more academic-oriented schools, and vice versa.

 Finnish education is the foundation of the society, and Finnish education is built upon the trust from the society as well.
-Teachers in Finland for general education are required to have a master’s level, and the whole society trust the schools and teachers will bring out the best in the students.
-Based on the trust, the teachers embrace high level of autonomy in lesson planning.
-Without pressure for taking exams, teachers can truly design the lessons according to each group professionally.
-(Further reading: Highly trained, respected and free: why Finland’s teachers are different)
+Teachers in Finland for general education are required to have a master’s degree, and the whole society trusts that the schools and teachers will bring out the best in students.
+Based on trust, the teachers embrace high level of autonomy in lesson planning.
+Without the pressure of exams, teachers can truly design the lessons according to each group individually.
+(Further reading: Highly trained, respected and free: why Finland’s teachers are different).

 The same concepts from Finnish basic education extend to higher education.
-While the Finns of your age have been benefiting from this education system their whole life, it is not too late for you to have a taste of it now.
+While the Finns of your age have been benefitting from this education system their whole life, it is never too late to have a taste of it!